Is It Safe to Foam Roll on an Inflamed Joint? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Never foam roll directly on an inflamed joint.
-Roll the surrounding muscles instead.
+- &#10003;Never foam roll directly on an inflamed or swollen joint.
+It increases tissue irritation and can extend the inflammatory response.

-- &#10003;If the joint is visibly swollen, warm to the touch, or painful at rest, skip foam rolling entirely.
+- &#10003;If a joint is warm, visibly swollen, or painful at rest, stop all rolling near that area and consult a physical therapist or physician.

 Foam rolling directly on an inflamed or painful joint is not safe.
 It will make things worse.
 The compression applied to already-irritated tissue increases fluid buildup and aggravates surrounding structures like the joint capsule, bursa, and ligaments.
 Roll the muscle groups above and below the affected joint instead.
 Those tissues respond well to myofascial release and can genuinely reduce the mechanical load on the joint, which is often what is driving the pain in the first place.